saniauzma/Twitter_Kafka_Pyspark_ETL_Pipeline/README.md

 ## Environment Setup

 #### OS Used : WSL Ubuntu
+#### Python : Python 3.7.1
 #### Setting up Kafka :
-Installed and ran confluent kafka locally on Ubuntu.
+- Installed and ran confluent kafka locally on Ubuntu.

 We can download by running below command:
 ```sh